imang212/NASA_exoplanets_OLAP/README.md

 """)
 # dim_stellar_type
 con.execute("""
-    CREATE TABLE dim_star AS
+    CREATE TABLE dim_stellar_type AS
+    SELECT
+        ROW_NUMBER() OVER () AS stellar_type_id, distance, stellar_magnitude,
+        CASE
+            WHEN stellar_magnitude < 0 THEN 'very bright'
+            WHEN stellar_magnitude BETWEEN 0 AND 2 THEN 'bright'
+            WHEN stellar_magnitude BETWEEN 2 AND 5 THEN 'moderate'
+            WHEN stellar_magnitude BETWEEN 5 AND 10 THEN 'dim'
+            ELSE 'very dim'
+        END AS brightness_category
+    FROM (
-    SELECT DISTINCT distance, stellar_magnitude
+        SELECT DISTINCT distance, stellar_magnitude,
         FROM exoplanets
-    WHERE distance IS NOT NULL AND stellar_magnitude IS NOT NULL;
+        WHERE distance IS NOT NULL AND stellar_magnitude IS NOT NULL );
 """)
 # dim_radius_category
 con.execute("""